 - Health law

 - Knowledge transfer tools

-The minimum workload for the entire program is approximately 300 hours (1 credit ≈25-30h) over 3 years, with Module 1 contributing about 50 hours.
-Participants have the flexibility to earn credits with the courses that are most helpful to them.
+The minimum workload for the entire Course Program is approximately 300 hours (1 credit ≈25-30h) over 3 years, with Module 1 contributing about 50 hours.
+Participants have the flexibility to earn credits with courses that are most helpful to them.
 In addition to the minimum credits' requirements, participants may take additional courses at their discretion.
 These will be recognized as additional learning achievements in the Diploma Supplement.